gobeyondidentity/customer-docs/docs/contribute/create-pull-request.md

 ## Content development process

 The ownership of the PR is on the person who creates the PR.
 The author's responsibility is to get it reviewed and approved for technical accuracy before submitting the PR.
-It is the Technical Writer's responsibility to
+It is the Technical Writer's responsibility to copyedit and ensure consistency across the customer-facing documentation.

 What's common in tech companies (software companies in particular), is the SME/author of the content will consult with the Sr. Technical Writer to get a better understanding of where the content fits in the sidebar (left nav).
 During the conversation, they'll determine where the content fits.
 They'll also want to know: